bcc-code/bcc-design-documentation/componentsPackage/docs/setupReadme.md

 mdEnhancePlugin: Plugin for tabs in the documentation.
 bundlerConfig: Configuration specific for vite bundler.
 In this documentation it contains tailwind specific styles configuration.

+Workflow:
+There is one CI/CD: update-package-and-documentation containing the flow for building and deploying files (first part of file).
+The second part of the CI/CD (docs) updates the documentation for the page.
+It is build on the github-pages branch so additional configuration for the github pages on the github is needed:
+In github settings => pages, you should set the pages to "deploy from the branch".
+Use /root as there is no docs folder.
+After the page is build from CI/CD, default Github Action is triggered and the page is deployed.
+Every change should be already inside the updated documentation.
+To see the changes refresh the page, because you may see the cached version of the documentation.